tim1ford/FHIR-SpineCore/pages/design/security_jwt.md

 ## JWT without an Authorisation Server ##

 The new national authentication service is not yet in place, so it is not currently possible to request an Access token from that service.
 In the interim, Consumer systems are expected to either use a local service to generate tokens, or generate a new JWT for each API request themselves.
+When a JWT is constructed in this way it is not actually being used for Authorisation, rather it is there for audit, and the API provider will have to trust the calling system to apply appropriate Authorisation controls in their system before generating the JWT.

+Note: When a client system generates a JWT, they should populate a URI for their system in the iss (issuer) claim in the token to identify the system that generated the token.

 A consumer generated JSON Web Token (JWT) SHALL consisting of three parts seperated by dots `.`, which are:

 - Header
 - Payload